ShepherdJerred-homework/seminar-presentation/presentation.md

 // Show the window
 glfwShowWindow(window);

-// Creates OpenGL bindings using the current context GL.createCapabilities();
+// Loads the native OpenGL library and creates OpenGL bindings GL.createCapabilities();
 ```

+^
+glfwCreateWindow: First NULL parameter is the fullscreen monitor to use, second NULL parameter is the window to share resources with (VBOs, textures, etc.)

 ---

-# Preparing to Draw

-^ Now we have a window where we can draw

----

 # VAOs and VBOs
+* VAO: Vertex Array Object
+  * Stores all of the information to render an object
+* VBO: Vertex Buffer Object

+^
-^ OpenGL stores vertices in vertex buffer objects
+OpenGL stores vertices in vertex buffer objects
-^ These buffers are then bound to vertex array objects
+These buffers are then bound to vertex array objects
-^ A VAO is then bound and drawn by OpenGL
+A VAO is then bound and drawn by OpenGL

----

-# OpenGL API Patterns

 ---